JetBrains/kotlin/ReadMe.md

 - `compilerTest` - build and run all compiler tests
 - `ideaPluginTest` - build and run all IDEA plugin tests

+To reproduce TeamCity build use `-Pteamcity=true` flag.
+Local builds don't run proguard and have jar compression disabled by default.

 **OPTIONAL:** Some artifacts, mainly Maven plugin ones, are built separately with Maven.
 Refer to [libraries/ReadMe.md](libraries/ReadMe.md) for details.